SyamKumar-TS/TechRevive/README.md

-﻿# Fix-Your-Gadgets
+﻿# TechRevive
- "FIX YOUR GADGETS" is an innovative, Python-based web application developed to address the increasing demand for convenient and accessible gadget repair services.
+ "TechRevive" is an innovative, Python-based web application developed to address the increasing demand for convenient and accessible gadget repair services.
 In today’s world, where we rely heavily on electronic devices like smartphones, laptops, and smartwatches, the need for prompt and efficient repair solutions is essential.
 This platform